Roll20/roll20-api-scripts/HandoutFormatter/style-library.md

 ### Letter (`Letter_css`)

-A freeform handwritten letter -- warm paper, ink-blue body text, a flourished script heading, and a floated script-font blockquote that reads as a margin note.
+A freeform handwritten letter -- warm paper, ink-blue body text, a flourished script heading, and a floated script-font blockquote that reads as a postscript aside rather than a centered callout.

 <details>
 <summary><b>Letter</b> &mdash; CSS</summary>

 ```css
 container {
   background-color: #f7f1e0;
   color: #26324a;